Edition: Model Aviation - 2014/06

 White Mystery

 That was the challenge faced by the competitors who entered the first national RC contest in 1937.
-Each of the six entries designed a system entirely of his own, and each worked in different ways.
-Perhaps, the most remarkable of them all was Elmer Wasman’s White Mystery.
+Each of the six modelers designed a system entirely of his own, and each worked in different ways.
+Perhaps the most remarkable of them was Elmer Wasman's White Mystery.

-According to Elmer, one unique feature of the White Mystery “was the wind driven controls in which threaded control rods were used to move the elevator and rudder.
+According to Elmer, one unique feature of the White Mystery "was the wind-driven controls in which threaded control rods were used to move the elevator and rudder.
 Motor cut-off control was also provided for the ignition engine.
-The direction of rotation of the threaded rods was controlled by magnetic clutches via a selector switch, which in turn was pulsed by a relay.”
-Bits and pieces from Erector Sets, bicycles, and telephones were salvaged to create the system.
+The direction of rotation of the threaded rods was controlled by magnetic clutches via a selector switch, which in turn was pulsed by a relay."
+Parts from Erector Sets, bicycles, and telephones were salvaged to create the system.

 It worked and Elmer was able to control the model's movements on the ground; however, after Elmer took off, the model immediately went into a stall and crashed.

-Despite the crash, Elmer placed third in the contest on the strength of his ground control, and because his aircraft was able to make it off the ground.
+Despite the crash, Elmer placed third in the contest on the strength of his ground control and because his aircraft was able to become airborne.

-After the 1937 Nats, Elmer simplified the RC system and continued to fly the White Mystery for several years.
+After the 1937 Nats, Elmer simplified the RC system and continued to fly the White Mystery for several more years.
 It was used as a teaching tool for his high school mechanical drawing and aeronautics students.
-The White Mystery was eventually retired to Elmer’s attic where it sat for more than 50 years before being rescued, restored, and eventually Fred Mulholland donated it to the National Model Aviation Museum.
+The White Mystery was eventually retired to Elmer's attic where it remained for more than 50 years before being rescued and restored.
+Fred Mulholland donated it to the National Model Aviation Museum.

 For more information about the White Mystery and its restoration, please visit the museum's blog at amablog.modelaircraft.org/amamuseum/2014/05/20/restoration-of-the-white-mystery.